enso-org/enso/README.md

 Enso consists of several sub projects:

-- **Enso Engine:** The Enso Engine is the set of tools that implement the Enso language and its associated services.
+- **Enso Engine.** The Enso Engine is the set of tools that implement the Enso language and its associated services.
 These include a just-in-time compiler, runtime, and language server.
 These components can be used on their own.